sumcash-project/electrumx-sumc/README.rst

 `journalctl -u electrumx -f`

-If everything installed correctly, you should see ElectrumX properly syncs with your Sumcoin node and listens for incoming connections.
+If everything installed correctly, you should see ElectrumX properly syncs with your Sumcash node and listens for incoming connections.